3 Thinking Errors Keeping You in a Career Rut

 And I know this, because I’ve been there…and I had to learn the hard way that my very own well-intentioned brain was actually part of my problem.

-The Mind Can Reinforce Obstacles
+The Mind Reinforces Obstacles

 Too many ambitious professionals are afraid to move to the nearest exit because they are wrestling with three common thinking errors.